Fox Beanie | Foxtail Pattern | Hand Knit Wool Beanie

 Yes we do.
 We ship for free worldwide with tracking.

-How does your patching guarantee work?
+How does your guarantee work

 If your beanie unravels under reasonable circumstances, within the first 10 years of its life, we will patch it for you for free.
 But you have to pay for shipping both ways.
-This is a fun way to maintain the beanie as long as possible, making it a keepsake.
+This is a way to maintain the beanie as long as possible, making it a keepsake.

 Why are there loose threads in my beanie?